Did I get your attention?

 In this instance, it’s time to be selfish with my time and my priorities.

-I could have made the argument to try and keep most of my current project workload, take on this new project, and try to make it work.
+I could make the argument to try and keep most of my current project workload, take on this new project, and try to make it work.